When does unfair dismissal occur:

 - Whether there was a valid reason for the dismissal related to the person’s capacity or conduct, and whether they were notified of that reason and given an opportunity to respond;

-- If the employer unreasonably refused the employee to have a support person to assist in discussions relating to the dismissal
+- If the employer unreasonably refused the employee to have a support person to assist in discussions relating to the dismissal;

-- If the employee was dismissed due to performance issues, whether they had been warned about the performance issues
+- If the employee was dismissed due to performance issues, whether they had been warned about the performance issues;

-- Whether the employer had Human Resources or such expertise to impact the procedures effecting dismissal and the size of the employer’s enterprise which would impact on such procedures
+- Whether the employer had Human Resources or such expertise to impact the procedures effecting dismissal and the size of the employer’s enterprise which would impact on such procedures;

-- Any other relevant matter
+- And any other relevant matter

 What happens in the employee engaged in serious misconduct?

-Serious misconduct is:
+Serious misconduct refers to:

 If an employee engages in ‘serious misconduct’, you can terminate their employment on the spot, without giving them the required notice.